Non-commissioned officer: Pakistan

+In addition to these, there are also company/battalion appointments held by senior Havildars, such as Company Quartermaster Havildar, Company Havildar Major, Battalion Quartermaster Havildar, and Battalion Havildar Major.

+NCOs display their rank insignias on mid sleeves, and in combat uniforms, all individuals wear rank insignias on their chest.
+They are responsible for the training, discipline, and welfare of the troops under their command.

 Singapore

 In the Singapore Armed Forces, the term "non-commissioned officer" is no longer officially used, being replaced with Specialist for all ranks from 3rd Sergeant to Master Sergeant (Staff and Master Sergeants are known as Senior Specialists).
 The term used to address Warrant Officers and Specialists combined is "WOSpec".
 The term "NCO" however is still frequently used unofficially in the army.

 Sweden

 In 1983 the NCO corps, since 1972 called the Platoon Officer Corps, was disbanded and its members were given commissions as officers in ranks of second or first lieutenant in Sweden's new one-tier military leadership system.
 In 2009 a similar system as the NCO corps was re-established, called "specialist officers".
 Direct recruitment from civilian life is followed by basic and preparatory leadership training, and advanced leadership training during 1.5 year as a specialist cadet at the military academy in Halmstad, a warrant as an OR-6, followed by specialist technical training.
 Swedish specialist officers have relative ranks that match those of the commissioned officers; an OR-7 takes precedence over a second lieutenant, for instance.